-The WG Project is located 275 kilometers northeast of Thunder Bay, Ontario, and approximately 7 kilometers west from the town of Geraldton, Ontario (Figure 1).
+The WG/ERRINGTON Project is located 275 kilometers northeast of Thunder Bay, Ontario, and approximately 7 kilometers west from the town of Geraldton, Ontario (Figure 1).
 It is located in Errington Township, in Thunder Bay North Mining Division (NTS 42E11NE).
 The Kenwell Siding Road bisects the western part of the property and offers direct and excellent road access from the Trans-Canada Highway 11 for 3.2 kilometers.
 Access can also be obtained by boat from a crude boat landing on Magnet Creek alongside the Trans-Canada Highway 11.
-Point of access by boat on Magnet Lake in the southern part of the property is by way walking east on the southern claim boundary where a cut baseline exists.
-This provides quick access to the most parts of the property.
+Point of access by boat on Magnet Creek in the northern part of the property is by way walking east on the northern claim boundary where a cut baseline exists separating the patented claims owned by Greenstone Gold Mines and the unpatented mining cells.
+This provides quick access to the most parts of the property, with a private road coming into the north of the property.
+A forestry road off of the Eldee Lake Road also provides access within 200m of the eastern claim boundary which is currently open all year round with restricted access due to the Greenstone Gold mine development.